eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

   per module) and the ability to manage multiple versions of the same module.
 * An ecosystem of remote module repositories where folks can share code with others.

-I'm not going to get into a whole lot of fine detail of this, partly because what I have written down in the language spec today will probably change by the time you actually get to use any of this stuff, but let me give you a taste of the overall architecture proposed.

 ## Module-level visibility